Where to start

 - Know the differences between a psychotherapist, psychologist, counsellor, psychiatrist etc

-- Look for any additional support a therapist might offer, like between-session support, home or location visits, or help in urgent circumstances
+- Look for any additional support a therapist might offer, like between-session support, home or location visits, Skype and face-to-face sessions, or help in urgent circumstances

 - Is the therapy process made clear to you before you start?
 Is there an assessment process and discussion about how therapy might proceed in your case?
 If not, are you happy to just start, keep going and see what happens without knowing what’s involved?